-- Paramedical items and prosthetic devices: Oxygen, blood, blood plasma, artificial limbs or eyes, ostomy and ileostomy supplies, walkers, canes and cane tips, crutches, splints, casts, collars, trusses and braces.
-Myoelectrical limbs are excluded but Pacific Blue Cross will pay the equivalent of a standard prosthesis. - Physiotherapist: Fees of a registered physiotherapist.

-- Podiatrist: Fees of a registered podiatrist up to \$400 per person per calendar year, but not including the costs of x-rays taken by a podiatrist.
-You will be reimbursed up to 80% of this maximum after the calendar year deductible has been satisfied. - Prescription drugs: Cost of prescription drugs purchased from a licensed pharmacy and that are authorized for payment by the Director of the BC PharmaCare Program.
+- 15. Paramedical items and prosthetic devices: Oxygen, artificial limbs or eyes, ostomy and ileostomy supplies, walkers, canes and cane tips, crutches, splints, casts, collars (but not elastic or foam supports), trusses and rigid support braces.
+Myoelectrical limbs are excluded but Pacific Blue Cross will pay the equivalent of a standard prosthesis. - 16.
+Physiotherapist: Fees of a registered physiotherapist. - 17.
+Podiatrist: Fees of a registered podiatrist up to \$400 per person per calendar year, but not including the costs of x-rays taken by a podiatrist.
+You will be reimbursed up to 80% of this maximum after the calendar year deductible has been satisfied. - 18.
+Prescription drugs: Cost of prescription drugs purchased from a licensed pharmacy and that are authorized for payment by the Director of the BC PharmaCare Program.
 This benefit includes Prometrium, standard oral contraceptives, contraceptive injectables and drugs approved by a Special Authority.
 You will be reimbursed 100% of eligible expenses after the calendar year deductible has been satisfied.
-For more information, refer to http://www.pac.bluecross.ca/hsp/.